 7. Become a professional in spending your money

-‘’Work hard – play hard’’, ‘’You only live once.’’ – those gangsta rap quotes can totally describe Russian money behavior.
+‘’Work hard – play hard’’, ‘’You only live once.’’ – those gangsta rap quotes can totally describe Russian money behaviour.
 And you probably heard about that – Russian oligarchs try their best on that point.
-Even if we don’t have that billion dollar account, generosity is in our blood, along with not giving a damn about troubles and believing in a bright future.
+Even if we don’t have that billion-dollar account, generosity is in our blood, along with not giving a damn about troubles and believing in a bright future.
 Thereunto, we like to party.
 So, the next step is…

 8. Party like it’s the last time of your life

 Funny fact: we have the biggest amount of official holidays here in Russia.
 Why is that?
 Because Russians looove to party.
 And they know, how to do it right from the very ancient times.